RzeroD/bitcoind-node-stat/README.md

 * Cron Service (p.e. cronie)

 Originally this script was intended to run on linux with apache and cronie.
-Never the less there should be a way to use it on windows.
+Nevertheless there should be a way to use it on windows.

 The PHP script itself has no dependencies.